JuliaIO/BufferedStreams.jl/README.md

 `BufferedInputStream` is itself an `IO` type and implements the source type so you can use it like any other `IO` type.

+Calling `close` propagates to the underlying source object if applicable; once you wrap an `IO` object with a buffered stream, you can automatically close it by calling `close` on the buffered stream.

 ### Anchors